 It seems like this one would be a pretty convenient and healthy snack or breakfast, right?
 Oats, nuts, dried fruit, maybe a bit of chocolate – what’s so bad about that?
 Mainly, it’s the sugar.
 Typical granola and granola bars are pumped full of added sugars, and usually some preservatives to keep them fresh.

 The leading granola bar brands in the United States alone are raking in hundreds of millions of dollars a year for their products.
-The global snack bar market reached $4.29 billion in 2016.
+The global snack bar market reached nearly 22 billion in 2019 – and that value is expected to double by 2027.
 Let’s take a look at the ingredients in Quaker Chewy, one of the top 3 brands in the US

 Ingredients: GRANOLA (WHOLE GRAIN ROLLED OATS, BROWN SUGAR, CRISP RICE [RICE FLOUR, SUGAR, SALT, MALTED BARLEY EXTRACT], WHOLE GRAIN ROLLED WHEAT, SOYBEAN OIL, WHOLE WHEAT FLOUR, SODIUM BICARBONATE, SOY LECITHIN, CARAMEL COLOR, NONFAT DRY MILK), CORN SYRUP, BROWN RICE CRISP (WHOLE GRAIN BROWN RICE, SUGAR, MALTED BARLEY FLOUR, SALT), PEANUT BUTTER SPREAD (PEANUTS, SUGAR, PALM OIL, SALT), SEMISWEET CHOCOLATE CHIPS (SUGAR, CHOCOLATE LIQUOR, COCOA BUTTER, SOY LECITHIN, VANILLA EXTRACT), INVERT SUGAR, PEANUT FLAVORED CHIPS (SUGAR, PALM KERNEL AND PALM OIL, PARTIALLY DEFATTED PEANUT FLOUR, LACTOSE, DRY WHEY, DEXTROSE, CORN SYRUP SOLIDS, SOY LECITHIN, SALT, VANILLIN [ARTIFICIAL FLAVOR]), CORN SYRUP SOLIDS, GLYCERIN.
 CONTAINS 2% OR LESS OF CALCIUM CARBONATE, SORBITOL, SALT, WATER, NATURAL AND ARTIFICIAL FLAVOR, BHT (PRESERVATIVE), CITRIC ACID.